Skip to main content

 2. Vault calculates each participant's outcome.

-4. Forge calculates the 58 / 7 / 5 + platform distribution.
+4. Forge calculates the 58 / 7 / 5 + platform split of the fee (TRUE).

 5. On TRUE: CPI to Seam records the creator's 7% claimable royalty.